ShadowDraco/The-Free-QR-Frontend/README.md

 A Free and open source QR code generator.
 The goal is to provide QR's that never *Cost*, *Expire*, or *require* useless information from the user.

 The website has no secrets and stores no personal information.
-All QR's have the ability to be shown off, or be left hidden.
+All QR's have the ability to be shown off, or left hidden.

 ## Features